7cart/7cart/README.md

-7cart is a base project for building things like online stores, catalogs or service platforms.
+7cart is a base project for building online shops, catalogs or service platforms.
+It's a new, better alternative to Shopify and Magento.

 <img src="https://user-images.githubusercontent.com/3994818/52857920-51f9e180-3131-11e9-8be2-21e76f4d55ac.png" align="right" />

-#### How it differs?
+#### How is it different?
-The project is aimed to be FREE OF
+The project is FREE OF
-- bloated, hard to figure out code,
+- spaghetti code,
 - complicated database schema,

 while being faster than the existing platforms.